 Start explaining, based on the course structure, the objectives to be covered.
 You may do this in a table if you find it beneficial.
 In this section, you will develop content.
 This section is where you use your knowledge to build connection pieces between theory, resources, and assessments.
 Use the module objectives as the base for the structure of your content.
 This section is not focused on curation of resources; it is focused on you, as the SME, providing your expertise to create content.
 However, if you are referencing any type of source, please cite it in APA format (including open source materials and creative commons material).

 Write Here:

 Mission 1 - Interactive Lesson Mission: Introduction to Visualization

-Section 0: introduction
+Section 0: Introduction